Title: Associate Professor of Musicology Office: 4225C Emery Hall Tel: 513-556-9549 Email: firstname.lastname@example.org

 bruce mcclung, Friends of CCM Grant, Friends of CCM.
 2005.

 bruce mcclung (In Progress).
 The World of Tomorrow: Music and the 1939/40 New York World's Fair..

 bruce mcclung (2007).
 Lady in the Dark.
 New York: Oxford University Press.

 bruce mcclung and Paul Laird (2008).
 Musical Sophistication on Broadway: Kurt Weill and Leonard Bernstein.
-In Paul Laird and William Everett (Eds.), The Cambridge Companion to the Musical, 2nd edn.
+The Cambridge Companion to the Musical, 2nd edn.
 Cambridge: Cambridge University Press.

 bruce mcclung (In Progress).
 Gershwin, Ira; Lawrence, Gertrude; Lenya, Lotte; and Weill, Kurt.
 The Grove Dictionary of American Music, 2d ed.

 bruce mcclung (10-12-2007).
 Municipal Opera: Cincinnati, Paoletta, and the Ohio Valley Exposition of 1910 Music Library Association, Midwest Chapter Meeting.